4 EMT Resume Examples & Template

 - Prehospital Trauma Life Support (PHTLS) (Optional)

-2. Quantify your EMT achievements
+2. Use numbers to showcase your achievements

 Adding numbers to your EMT resume is the most effective way to show what you’re capable of, so quantify your resume achievements to highlight your abilities to hiring managers.